 “I’m really sorry to disturb you… um… but a man has just thrown up all over himself near the toilets.”

-They put down their coffees and jumped into action like a HazMat crew.
+And this is what happens when a passenger throws up: They put down their coffees and jumped into action like a HazMat crew.
 Out came the elbow length plastic gloves, aprons, face masks, sheets of plastic and a powder to kill the odour.
 One steward shook his head in disbelief after viewing the scene, which I thought was rather restrained.
 Fellow traveller Kevin Moloney dubbed the guy Mr Bundy and Fanta, because it smelled as though he’d been drinking Bundaberg Rum and Fanta in large quantities before the flight.

 Miraculously, the crew cleaned him up, and the floor and seats, so that when we landed and disembarked, the cabin smelled just fine and you couldn’t tell that anything had happened.
 Heroism award to the Qantas crew.
 I wouldn’t have their jobs for 10 million air points.